-This vegan pumpkin soup is so creamy, rich and nourishing.
-It will warm you up on cold days.
-It’s also gluten-free and can be ready in less than 30 minutes.
+Vegan pumpkin soup is so creamy, rich and nourishing.
+It’s very easy to make and can be ready in less than 30 minutes.
+This delicious soup will warm you up on cold days.

 Vegan Pumpkin Soup

 It’s the pumpkin season, and we have been obsessing over anything that has pumpkin in it!
 And this soup has been made so many times in our kitchen this year.
 It’s probably the best recipe that you can keep making over and over again, without getting bored from it.
-It’s very delicious, requires super simple ingredients and it’s easy to make.
+It requires super simple ingredients and it’s not only vegan, but is also gluten-free.

 To make this soup, you will need the following ingredients: